[This blog was originally posted on Sep 3, 2020 and has been updated to showcase new examples]

 Despite being the most lucrative period, the Holiday season is also the most competitive time.
 You must send out the most compelling email campaigns to win your customers during these days.
 To stand out in the competition, let your customers know how your products are better than the other companies.

 A testimonial is the best form of user-generated content that resonates with the prospect.
 By picking the right testimonials to be included in your email, you are sure to garner a higher conversion rate.
+We hope the testimonial email examples shared above will guide you in the right direction while crafting your own.

 A bonus tip: Besides sending emails with testimonials, you can even send feedback emails that would help you get testimonials for your future campaigns. (like this one by Target)